From Seiberg-Witten to Gromov: MCE and Singular Symplectic Forms: Preliminaries: the side

-\paragraph{\it Proof of Theorem \ref{thm:strong-t}.} As explained in the paragraph prior to statement of the Theorem, by the 3-dimensional version of Theorem \ref{thm:T1}, there is a subsequence of \(\{(B_r, \Phi_r)\}_r\) that t-converges to a t-orbit \(\pmb{\gamma}\).
+As explained in the paragraph prior to statement of the Theorem, by the 3-dimensional version of Theorem \ref{thm:T1}, there is a subsequence of \(\{(B_r, \Phi_r)\}_r\) that t-converges to a t-orbit \(\pmb{\gamma}\).
 We show that this subsequence is in fact strongly t-convergent.

 Choose \(b^1:=b^1(Y)\) smooth closed 2-forms \(\{\xi_1, \ldots , \xi_{b^1}\}\) whose cohomology classes form a basis of \(H^2(Y;\bbR)\), and denote by \(\{\xi_k^*\}_{k=1}^{b^1}\) the dual basis for \(H^1(Y; \bbR)\).
 Define a splitting \(\Omega^1(Y)/d\Omega ^0(Y)\to H^1(Y;\bbR)\) of the exact sequence (\ref{eq:ex}) given by Since \((B_r, \Phi_r)\) are t-convergent, their curvature currents already converge in \(\op{B}^2(\grs)\).
 Thus, by (\ref{eq:ex}) it suffices to check that there exists \(u_r\in \scrG\) such that \(B_r'=u_r\cdot B_r\) satisfies